aventurino13/LectureNotes/angularServices.md

 * Try to make it so you have a little code in controller and alot of code in services
 * If you have alot of things in functions then you have mobility to call those functions in many places
 * Controller is communicator because what operations you want to perform and what you want to see on the DOM
+* Using angular architecture to seperate things and get things connected

 #### my App